paszu/3DSRepo/Part-1-(Homebrew).md

 If you are below version 9.0.0, you can find instructions for updating to 9.2.0-20 [here](https://github.com/Plailect/Guide/wiki/9.2.0-Update).
 Browserhax does not support versions below 9.0.0.

+If you are using a game for hacks, you will need to enter homebrew launcher using it instead of browserhax or menuhax while on 10.6.0/10.7.0.
+After completing the initial 9.2.0 downgrade, you no longer need the game to complete the rest of the guide.

 #### What you need

 + The Homebrew [Starter Kit](http://smealum.github.io/ninjhax2/starter.zip)